JorjaFox/website/content/posts/library/news/2007/st-petersburg-times-3.md

 The problem: All this effort may have come too late.

 Representatives of CBS and Fox won't comment on whether the actor is leaving the show, citing the need to avoid spoiling upcoming episodes.
-"The fans. . . &#8216;heart' Jorja Fox and so does everyone at "CSI" . . . although we've stopped short of sending her chocolate-dipped insects and cases of Lifesavers," wrote CSI executive producer Carol Mendelsohn in an e-mail to the St. Petersburg Times.
+"The fans. . . 'heart' Jorja Fox and so does everyone at "CSI" . . . although we've stopped short of sending her chocolate-dipped insects and cases of Lifesavers," wrote CSI executive producer Carol Mendelsohn in an e-mail to the St. Petersburg Times.
 "Sara Sidle will always be a part of "CSI"."

 But "TV Guide" and "Entertainment Weekly" magazines have reported that Fox is leaving at the end of her contract.
 Fox and castmate George Eads were fired briefly in 2004, amid tough contract negotiations.